Buried Bodies Case: People v. Belge

 A grand jury investigated the attorneys' conduct.
 Belge was indicted for allegedly violating two state public health laws by failing to disclose his discovery of the dead bodies.

 In People v.
-Belge, Belge claimed conversations about the missing women were confidential and protected by the attorney-client privilege, which prevents lawyers from disclosing protected communications about their clients.
+Belge, Belge claimed conversations about the missing women were confidential and protected by the attorney–client privilege, which prevents lawyers from disclosing protected communications about their clients.
 He claimed he could not have shared the information with authorities.
-The National Association of Criminal Defense lawyers wrote a brief supporting Belge, arguing that attorney-client privilege would be destroyed if Belge were convicted.
+The National Association of Criminal Defense lawyers wrote a brief supporting Belge, arguing that attorney–client privilege would be destroyed if Belge were convicted.

 The New York county court dismissed the indictment "in the interests of justice."
 The court found that Belge had protected the Fifth Amendment constitutional right of his client not to incriminate himself.
-It also found that Garrow's disclosure of information about the missing women was protected by confidentiality and the attorney-client privilege.
-In its decision, the court explained:"The effectiveness of counsel is only as great as the confidentiality of its client-attorney relationship.
+It also found that Garrow's disclosure of information about the missing women was protected by confidentiality and the attorney–client privilege.
+In its decision, the court explained:

+The effectiveness of counsel is only as great as the confidentiality of its client-attorney relationship.
 If the lawyer cannot get all the facts about the case, he can only give his client half of a defense.
-This, of necessity, involves telling his attorney everything remotely connected with the crime."The prosecution appealed.
-The appeals court confirmed that the claims should be dismissed, but expressed concern about a limitless attorney-client privilege.
+This, of necessity, involves telling his attorney everything remotely connected with the crime.

+The prosecution appealed.
+The appeals court confirmed that the claims should be dismissed, but expressed concern about a limitless attorney–client privilege.
 It noted that attorneys must protect their clients, but must also "observe basic human standards of decency."

 Ethics complaints

 One of the victims' parents filed ethics complaints against Armani and Belge with New York State Bar Association disciplinary officials.

 The New York State Bar Association Committee on Professional Ethics found that the attorneys acted ethically by refusing to disclose information about the missing women.
 The committee explained that the attorneys would have violated their ethical obligations to keep their client's confidential information secret if they had disclosed the details to authorities.

-The ethics opinion emphasized that the attorney-client privilege is necessary to ensure clients disclose all possible pertinent information to their lawyers.
+The ethics opinion emphasized that the attorney–client privilege is necessary to ensure clients disclose all possible pertinent information to their lawyers.
 It further explained that disclosure of all possibly pertinent information allows attorneys to craft the strongest defense and protect their clients' rights to the fullest extent.

 Aftermath

 Although both lawyers were ultimately absolved of wrongdoing, the fallout took a toll on Armani and Belge.
 Belge abandoned his law practice and moved to Florida.
 Armani suffered a heart attack.
-His law practice was initially destroyed though he later rebuilt it.
+His law practice was initially destroyed, albeit he later rebuilt it.

 Four years after his conviction, Garrow escaped from prison.
 When authorities searched his cell, they found a hit list including Armani and Belge's names.
 Armani gave police advice about where Garrow might have gone.
 This information led police to discover Garrow hiding near the prison.
 He was shot and killed.